SurPun/AWS-Developer-Associate/Section 22: AWS Serverless DynamoDB/Notes.md

 - Local Secondary Index (LSI):
  - Uses the WCUs and RCUs of the main table
  - No special throttling considerations

+## 326. DynamoDB PartiQL

+DynamoDB - PartiQL

+- Use a SQL-like syntax to manipulate DynamoDB tables
+- Supports some (but not all) statements:
+ - INSERT
+ - UPDATE
+ - SELECT
+ - DELETE
+- It supports Batch operations